ARTE33345555/artem-inc.-kano-harry-potter-blockly/README.md

 You'll find out what kind of pain you get when you can't find a program.
 I have the same problem, only with a specific program kano harry potter Coding Kit

 Or did you do everything correctly and work?
-Send it to me via Google Drive.
+Send it to me via Google Drive    link on https://drive.google.com/drive/folders/1VaGs8uizWTRGUJTflrZ2m45XcPblkQLd?usp=drive_link

 I used graphics here, and here's where you and the blockly are